MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 ## Verbose logging for AD FS Windows event logs

-Sensors running on AD FS servers must have the auditing level set to **Verbose**, tracking the following events:
+Sensors running on AD FS servers must have the auditing level set to **Verbose**, tracking the following events: <!--what about ad cs?-->

 - 1202 - The Federation Service validated a new credential
 - 1203 - The Federation Service failed to validate a new credential